 2015 - Shedden championa again, Matt was third

 In 2015, Neal progressed to the 3rd place in the final season standings, scoring three wins (Brands Hatch, Donington and Knockhill) with #25 Honda Civic Type R. Neal's teammate Shedden took his second BTCC title while the team took the Manufacturers' title.
 In March 2015, Neal had a one-off appearance in the 24H Series, participating in the 12 hours of Mugello in the Miltek Racing's VW Golf diesel.
 He finished second in the class.

 In 2016 Dunlop British Touring Car Championship season, the team was renamed to the Halfords Yuasa Racing, with Matt Neal in the #25 Honda Civic Type R. At the age of 50, Neal was still competitive in the BTCC field, scoring three wins (Donington Park, Oulton Park and Knockhill) and being in a contention for the title until the last round.
 Unfortunately, he had a heavy crash in the second race of the season's finale at Brands Hatch GP Circuit, so he missed the last race and finished the championship in 6th position.

-In 2017, Neal added two more BTCC wins on his tally, surpassing a number of sixty wins.
-Now, he had 61 wins in his CV.
-He was a race winner at Thruxton and Silverstone, finishing a season 7th in the points.
+In 2017, Neal added two more BTCC wins on his tally, surpassing a number of sixty wins in a career.
+He ended seventh in the championship points.
+Two more wins followed in 2018 when he was ninth in the championship.